Master of Mathematics for Teaching (MMT)

 The MMT program is specifically designed for candidates who hold an initial license for teaching mathematics and have taught a minimum of two years under that license.

-The structure of the program, six-week summer sessions over the course of three summers and coursework as a part-time student over two academic years, is designed to work with a teacher’s teaching schedule.
+The structure of the program, including six-week summer sessions over the course of three summers and coursework as a part-time student over two academic years, is designed to work with a teacher’s teaching schedule.

 Education Coursework (18 cr)